 Is inheritance tax payable?

 We charge by the hour for dealing with probate matters.
-The current hourly rate is £300 including VAT.
-An estimate of the likely cost is given when we know the deatails of the deceased's assets and liabilities and the number of beneficiaries involved.
-The court fee on 1st April 2019 is £155 but is due to rise soon.
-See this article.
+The current hourly rate is £300 including VAT at 20%.
+An estimate of the likely cost is given when we know the details of the deceased's assets and liabilities and the number of beneficiaries involved.
+The average cost of dealing with the administration of an estate is between £1,750.00 plus VAT at 20% and £3,000.00 plus VAT at 20% dependant on the complexity of the matter and the above mentioned factors.
+A more accurate estimate can be given when we have more information about the will, if any, the assets and beneficiaries.
+The court fee on 1st April 2019 is £155.00 plus £1.50 for each copy of the grant that is required.

-We are able to offer a fixed fee service for obtaining a grant of probate on the basis that our service is limited to applying to the court for the grant of probate and nothing else.
+We are able to offer a fixed fee service for obtaining a grant of probate on the basis that our service is limited to meeting with you, drafting the HMRC account, preparing the court papers, sending you a report on the documents prepared and applying to the court for the grant of probate and nothing else.
 We will not deal with the administration of the estate or any tax matters when offering this service.
 This service is conditional on:

 1 The estate does not exceed £1,000,000 where the spouse or charity exemption applies, and